davidindub/coffeecrew/README.md

 Social media can potentially build a community of users around the business, and boost site visitor numbers, especially when using larger platforms such a Facebook.

-A newsletter list can be used by the business to send regular messages to site users.
-For example, what items are on special offer, new items in stock, updates to business hours, notifications of events, and much more!
+A newsletter list can be used to send regular messages to site users who opt in, such as what items are on special offer, new items in stock.
+See [Newsletter Marketing](#newsletter-marketing) below.

 ## Search Engine Optimization (SEO) & Social Media Marketing